devsanty2/devsanty2/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/devsanty2](https://github.com/devsanty2)

-- 💬 Ask me about **Web design web development and wordPress development**
+- 💬 Ask me about **Web design, web development, and WordPress development**

 - 📫 How to reach me **infosantya@gmail.com**